Andrew Buller Blog

-Welcome to the blog from children’s author Andrew Buller offering news of his latest book releases, his thoughts on writing and advice on the art of self-publishing.
+Welcome to the blog from children’s author Andrew Buller offering news of his latest book releases, his thoughts on writing, advice on the art of self-publishing and publishing successes through Andrew Buller Books.
 Click on any of the blog posts below to find out more.
 Further articles can be found at www.meettherhymers.com

 The Rhymers celebrate the release of the 50th book in their ever-growing series!
 So please forgive this moment of self-indulgence, as their author and illustrator Andrew Buller reflects on some personal highlights and favourite stories – and raises his bat to celebrate the half-century!